giovanettanyc/FuckTwitter/README.md

-# Disclaimer
+# Intro

+Some of us tweet a bit too much.
+Especially my fellow DSA folks (shoutout: `dsausa.org/join`), but just everyone in general–Twitter is the braindump app!
+Too bad its so public with no easy, accessible way to get rid of your history.
+This is especially for y'all that want a clean slate on your socials without nuking your whole account.
+Other services cost money and require giving your data to some proprietary third party.
+Twitter stores a lot of data, so I heavily don't recommend doing that, just use this! *Especially if you're a victim of stalking, have been doxxed, or had uncomfortable amounts of publicity, this is for you, and if you worry about that!
+This is also for you*

-This script *should* not delete anything you do not want, I use it rather often, but I'm not responsible for any issues.
-Use at your own risk if the 1% chance of failure concerns you.
+This script *should* not delete anything you do not want, I'm not responsible for any issues.
+Nothing bad will probably happen besides your console screaming at you, but I heavily suggest getting an archive of your data first so you at least have a copy of that cool cat you posted once if you forgot to put it in the `ignore` section.

-I, Kadse, heavily modified the script heavily from Lyfhael's "DeleteTweets" (Found at https://github.com/Lyfhael/DeleteTweets) since it stopped working.
-I am not a JS-Expert, so there is a risk of issues, be aware of that.
+Modification of Kadse's modification of Lyfhael's "DeleteTweets."
+Updated to fix API shenanigans and such.
+I make no guarantee I'll actively develop this because I'm too busy.

 The code is provided "AS IS" with no warranties.
 I claim no Copyright; The code remains, as far as I am concerned, Lyfhael's intellectual property.

 # Prerequisites

-This script works only on Google Chrome on a desktop computer (tested on Windows 11 and Linux).
+This script works only on desktop Chromium.
 > [!WARNING]
 > This script will **not** work in any Firefox Browser or fork of it!